ktomanelli/Technicode.io/src/posts/2020-10-24-building_a_gatsby_blog_site_with_markdown_content/index.md

 ![Graphiql home page](images/4.png)

-On the left side of the window you'll see a list of potential querys that we can perform in our project.
+On the left side of the window you'll see a list of potential queries that we can perform in our project.

 ![Graphiql query options](images/5.png)